PiotrGolonka/WCCOAozw/README.md

 * if you want to build the openzwave-control-panel, you also need libmicrohttpd: `sudo apt-get install libmicrohttpd-dev`
 * build with make;
 * install with `sudo make install`
+* there are some special instructions to make the serial port work on RPi3: http://raspberrypi.stackexchange.com/questions/45570/how-do-i-make-serial-work-on-the-raspberry-pi3